Breiseth Hall 570-408-5535 (T) 570-408-4905 (F) Email

 ED 681 Introduction to Educational Research (3 credit) This course focuses on the major methods and techniques of educational research and provides students with the knowledge and skills necessary for the critical evaluation of educational research.
 Required to be taken in the first year of the Ed.D. program.

-ED 682 Statistical Methods for Educational Research I (3 credits) Thintroductory statistics course will provide students with the ability to use data to make informed decisions.
+ED 682 Quantitative Methods for Educational Research I (3 credits) This introductory quantitative methods course will provide students with a fundamental understanding of the types of quantitative designs and statistical techniques used in education research.
 The course will use hands-on activities and emphasize the interpretation of data.
-Topics include descriptive and inferential statistical including probability, random sampling, tests of hypotheses, estimation, simple linear regression, and correlation.
 Statistical software is used throughout the course.
 Prerequisite: ED 681 Introduction to Educational Research

 ED 683 Qualitative Methods in Educational Research I (3 Credits) This course will provide students with a foundational knowledge of qualitative research focusing on designs and methodologies, theoretical and interpretive frameworks, ethical considerations, standards of validation, and introductory data collection, analysis, and reporting.
 Prerequisite: ED 681 Introduction to Educational Research